The Roadside

-The Roadside is an EP by English singer Billy Idol, his first release on George Harrison's Dark Horse Records.
-The EP is Idol's first release of new material since 2014's album Kings & Queens of the Underground.
+The Roadside is an EP by the English singer Billy Idol, his first release on George Harrison's Dark Horse Records.
+It is Idol's second EP long after Don't Stop in 1981, and his first release of new material since his 2014 album Kings & Queens of the Underground.
 It was produced by Butch Walker and released on September 17, 2021.
 The EP's songs all feature Idol's longtime collaborator, guitarist Steve Stevens.

 The lead single, "Bitter Taste", references Idol's 1990 motorcycle crash, which nearly cost him his leg.
 Idol told American Songwriter: "I've never really written a song reflecting back on the motorcycle accident because I couldn't wait for it to be 20 years later, and now it's 31 years.
 I don't know about everybody else but for me personally, you have to let things marinate, and you never know how long that gestation period is going to last.
 The motorcycle accident is something I had 30 years to marinate and think about that."